 - 1/2 cup grated pecorino cheese

 - Meanwhile, slowly cook the white beans in another pot.
-Do not let the water boil!
+Do not let the water boil or the beans will burst.
 Gently cook the beans and they will retain their shape and get creamy.
-Add some salt to the water after about an hour.
+Add some salt to the water after about 30 minutes.
 When they are done, remove from the water and set aside.

 - After the base has simmered, fish out the pork and put it in the food processor.
-Blitz it until the meat becomes a puree.
+Blitz it until the meat becomes a puree; you might need to add some of the broth.
 Return that to the pot and mix well.

 - Right at the end, add the turnip greens and most of the cheese (you want some cheese left over for garnish).
 Stir well and cook for a few more minutes, until the turnip greens are wilted.